InvestEngine Review (2026):

 - Options, CFDs, or any leveraged products.

 For the vast majority of passive investors, yes.
-A three-fund portfolio — global equities, global bonds, and a regional tilt — covers most long-term needs and uses only three ETFs.
-The constraint only bites if you want niche factor tilts, specific emerging market exposures, or active funds.
+A two or three-fund portfolio — global equities tracker, global bonds, optional regional tilt — covers most long-term needs and uses only a handful of ETFs.
+The constraint only bites if you want niche factor tilts, specific emerging market sub-exposures that are not in a broad tracker, or individual stock selection alongside your ETF portfolio.

-If the ETF-only constraint is a dealbreaker, IBKR gives access to ETFs, individual stocks, and virtually everything else — with lower FX costs for non-GBP assets to boot.
+If the ETF-only constraint is a dealbreaker, IBKR gives access to ETFs, individual stocks, investment trusts, and virtually everything else — with competitive FX costs for non-GBP assets.
+The tradeoff is a steeper setup curve.

-Up to £20,000/yr sheltered from UK income tax and CGT.
-Dividends and growth are tax-free inside the ISA.
-Available on both DIY and Managed — no extra fee for the wrapper itself.
+Up to £20,000/yr sheltered from UK income tax and CGT on growth and dividends.
+Available on both DIY (0% platform fee) and Managed (0.25%/yr).
+No cost for the ISA wrapper itself.
+Free ISA transfers in from other providers.

 No annual contribution limit, but subject to normal UK income tax on dividends and CGT on gains.
-Use this once ISA and SIPP allowances are maxed out.
+Use this once ISA (£20k/yr) and SIPP allowances are maxed out.
+0% platform fee on DIY.
+The standard priority order is: ISA first, SIPP second, GIA for overflow.

 Who InvestEngine fits — and who it doesn’t

-- Long-term investors who do not need stocks, options, or complex instruments.
+- Long-term investors who do not need stocks, options, or complex instruments and are comfortable with an ETF-only scope.

-- Non-UK investors — the platform is simply unavailable.
+- Non-UK investors — the platform is simply unavailable outside the UK.

 - Investors who want individual stock picking alongside ETFs.

-- Anyone who needs access to investment trusts (popular in the UK income space).
+- Anyone who needs investment trusts (e.g. for the UK income space).

 InvestEngine does not accept non-UK residents.
-If you are based in the EU or elsewhere, Interactive Brokers provides access to a far broader ETF catalogue (including UCITS funds), lower FX conversion costs, multi-currency accounts, and a platform that scales from beginner to institutional.
+If you are based in the EU or elsewhere, Interactive Brokers is the closest equivalent in terms of cost-efficient ETF investing — and it operates globally.
+IBKR gives access to a far broader ETF catalogue (including UCITS funds), lower FX conversion costs, multi-currency accounts, and a platform that scales from beginner to institutional portfolio sizes.

-The trade-off versus InvestEngine is setup complexity — IBKR takes longer to open and navigate.
-But for non-UK investors, it is not a choice between IBKR and InvestEngine: InvestEngine is not an option at all.
+The trade-off versus InvestEngine is setup complexity — IBKR takes longer to open and navigate, and does not have InvestEngine’s one-click automation experience.
+But for non-UK investors, it is not a choice between IBKR and InvestEngine: InvestEngine is simply not an option.

 Ready to open an account?

-UK investors: use the DIY account, pick one to three broad index ETFs, and automate monthly contributions.
-That’s the workflow that works.
+UK investors: use the DIY account, pick one to three broad index ETFs, set up a Savings Plan, and let AutoInvest handle the rest.
+That is the workflow.
 Not in the UK?
 IBKR is the right starting point.

 Go deeper